<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 Propagation

-How to take Impatiens cuttings?
+How to take cuttings of Impatiens?

-• Take 7–10 cm stem cuttings
+• Take stem cuttings 7–10 cm long

 • Place them in a glass of water indoors

-Companion plants for Impatiens
+Companion planting with Impatiens

 They fit easily into city gardens, natural or naturalistic gardens or romantic gardens, creating bright, fresh and often very colourful compositions.
-With them, shade is not necessarily a sign of dull or washed-out colours!
+With them, shade is not always a sign of dull or washed-out colours!

 Useful resources